Put water in a pot and bring it to a boil. Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

 Return the bonito dashi to the pot and bring it to a boil.
 Once boiling, reduce the heat to low, and add salt and light soy sauce.

-Gradually pour the beaten egg into the pot, ensuring even distribution.
-Once you are certain the egg mixture has cooked, gently stir it.
+Gradually drizzle the beaten egg into the pot, distributing it evenly.
+Once the egg has set, gently stir it.

 Turn off the heat and then add the mitsuba leaves and stems.